ctly-security/training-materials/README.md

-# Certification
+# Training Materials
-Certification materials that I have used to pass the certification.
+Training materials that I have used to pass the certification.